philippinespire/pire_cssl_data_processing/gazza_minuta/README.md

         fltrVCF -t 40                                                                  # number of threads [1]
         fltrVCF -o Gmi.A
 ```
-The filter settings didn't need adjustment and were were left at the default.
+The filter settings didn't need adjustment and were left at the default.

 Run fltrVCF.sbatch